opsbears/piccolo-templating-engine-twig/README.md

 ## Using Twig directly

 The `TwigTemplateEngine` class implements the `TemplateEngine` interface, so you can use it directly by registering it in your dependency injection container as an alias.
+(This is done automatically if you load the `TwigTemplatingModule`.)
 You can then use it to render a template:

 ```
 function myFunction(TemplateEngine $tpl) {